mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/member3.rst

 1.2.1.Pools.html
 ================

 Pools.html is being used for showing the current records to user and deleting chosen record by clicking delete button.
-Pools.html file is a returning by web api at /Pools route
+Pools.html file is returning by web api at /Pools route

     .. code-block:: python

       {% for key, Pool in Pools %}

-Gathering a Pool for each time for a loop and printing it into the table which has columns as
+Gathering one Pool at each time for a loop and printing it into the table which has columns as

      .. code-block:: python